Solar Panel Calculator

 ✓ Best ROI: Larger systems with high daytime usage (especially EV charging) offer fastest payback

-💡 Key Takeaways for UK Solar in 2025
+💡 Key Takeaways for UK Solar

 • Payback periods: Typically 8-13 years depending on usage and self-consumption